Records with Sonobeat in 1972

 No commercial releases on Sonobeat Records

-So, ten years ago, in 2008, we're re-indexing the Sonobeat master tape library and come upon two previously overlooked reel boxes marked "Pleasant Street".
+So, in 2008 we're indexing the Sonobeat master tape library and come upon two reel boxes marked "Pleasant Street".
 For over 40 years, we've had a mysterious, unlabelled 33-1/3 RPM LP test pressing in the Sonobeat archives.
 The LP is a little folksy, a little bluesy, with tinges of gospel here and there, and features vocals that sound vaguely familiar to us.
-On a hunch we compare the ten songs on the test pressing to the ten songs on the newly-discovered Pleasant Street master tapes and, voilà, they're the same!
+On a hunch we compare the ten songs on the test pressing to the ten songs on the Pleasant Street master tapes and, voilà, they're the same!
 And the voice we recognize singing lead is Bill Wilson's.
-Wilson has some pre-Pleasant Street Band history with Sonobeat: initially, in 1969 while an airman stationed at Austin's Bergstrom Air Force Base, he records a non-commercial demo album showcasing songs composed by Austinite Herman Nelson, followed by a demo album of his own original compositions.
-In 1970, Bill's recruited to sing lead on Sonobeat's hard rock album by Mariani.
+Wilson has some pre-Pleasant Street Band history with Sonobeat: initially, in 1969, he records a non-commercial demo album showcasing songs composed by Austinite Herman Nelson, followed by a demo album of his own original compositions.
+In 1970, he's recruited to sing lead on Sonobeat's hard rock album by Mariani.